willfleury/metrics-agent/README.md

 exact same method bytecode as would be produced by writing and compiling the final metric example, but without touching the source.

+### Dependency Injection
+Dependency injection frameworks like Spring and Guice have support and libraries to enable annotation driven instrumentation of classes.
+However, to reply on DI frameworks to instrument class it means that the classes you want to instrument must be injected via the framework.
+This results in some severe restrictions and can be quite painful when you think a method is being instrumented but in fact it is not.

 ### Third Party Code
 Sometimes we don't have access to the source code for a piece of code we would like to